 In the event of an incident, the investigators would have to collaborate with all of the entities in this chain of dependencies, each with their own incident response approaches and methods.
-Once again, this complicates the incident response process.
+Once again, this prolongates the incident response time.

 6. Service-Level Agreement (SLA)

 When it comes to SLAs, important terms related to forensics are often missing.
 This is due to both the failure of CSPs to provide full transparency in this regard as well as a lack of customer awareness on the matter.
 In the case of an incident, this creates an additional barrier for customers attempting to collect all the evidence needed for the investigation process.